will-rogers/SSD_Paper_Code/README.md

 Please write with any questions, concerns, or inquiries to will.rogers@yale.edu, rogerswill47@gmail.com

 All movement data are publically available and spatial data was collected from public sources, or are otherwise noted (see S2 of paper).
 All data is provided as R data objects (or CSV for density data) for ease, but the raw movement data (besides that contained in amt) are available on MoveBank as described in S2.
 A substantial amount of computational effort was performed on Yale HPC, and the analyses for ABMs would not be possible using local computational resources (e.g. 16GB RAM computer with 8 processors).
 We provide the scripts necessary to implement this pipeline on the HPC, but please contact if there are issues in implementation.
-Note: simulation SSF and RSF models and raw ABM simulations are not possible to provide here because of their size and Github limits.
+Note: simulation SSF and RSF models and raw ABM simulations are not possible to provide here because of their size and limits on exports from clusters.
 The precursors to and products from these objects are provided (we document below where these objects are missing in the analysis pipeline).
 Also, note that the African buffalo census data is sourced from SANParks Kruger National Parks Scientific Services.
 Reuse of this data for another purpose is prohibited, and inqueries about further use of this data should be directed to SANParks Kruger National Parks Scientific Services.
-In accordance with data sharing polices, we randomized the year associated with the spatial density data, as our results do not rely on the temporal structure of density but this allows us to acocunt for between-year density variation.
+In accordance with data sharing polices, we randomized the year associated with the spatial density data, as our results do not rely on the temporal structure of density, but this allows us to acocunt for between-year density variation.

-To reproduce the results of the paper, you should only have to run the code within "Paper_Compilation.RMD" - this file will generate precursors for HPC simulations, and it pulls in HPC outputs as specified below.
+To reproduce the results of the paper, you only have to run the code within "Paper_Compilation.RMD" - this file will generate precursors for HPC simulations, and it pulls in HPC outputs as specified below.
 To run this code in RStudio, make sure the file can properly access the "Simulation", "Casestudies", and "Code" subfolders.
 The code within this file should run with 10-15 minutes on a local PC with 16GB of RAM and 8 processors.
-We also provide the compiled document as a HTML file (S3 in the text) for clarity.
+We also provide the compiled document as a HTML file for clarity.

 Plots will be generated in the "Plots" subfolder - note: the papers appearing in the paper were compiled from these figure components.
 So, you won't see Figure 3 as it appears in the text for example, but you will see all the subcomponents that were compiled to make Figure 3.

 If you wish to recreate the cluster-based simulations, you need to load `base_fxns.R`, `sur.val.packed.RDS`, `sims.RDS`, `index.sheet.csv`, and `tidy_output.R` into cluster storage.
-Then, we recommend working through the slurm calls in this order - they should generate their own outdirectories locally, but this can be very tricky.
+Then, we recommend working through the slurm calls in this order - they should generate their own outdirectories locally, but this can be very tricky and requires tracking outputs.

     1. `run_steps.slurm` - generates the 10,000 steps used for modeling based on the 500 simulation contexts
     2. `run_rsf.slurm` - generates RSF models based on run_steps.slurm output - too large provide